ThemeSaverApp/themesaver/README.md

 # ThemeSaver
 This is a program that will allow you to save different linux rice.
-This currently only works on twister os or any other Xfce4 desktop.
+This currently only works on twister os or Raspberry Pi OS.
+Import and export is still experimental and is not ready for LXDE yet.

 ## Installation
 Run this command in a terminal to install themesaver